Mi Reader now available: Xiaomi’s Kindle alternative?

 If the Mi Reader is also available for our regions, the price will probably be around $100.
 This would place the eBook Reader in a similar price segment to the current top dogs from Amazon and Rakuten (Kobo).
 In fact, the Mi Reader is not the first product from the eBook category: On Xiaomiyoupin there are already some models, but they have not made their way to us yet.
 After all, you can only order from Xiaomiyoupin with a Chinese residence.

-But why the Mi Reader has a better chance of becoming internationally relevant: Xiaomi also sells Kindles in China (as you can see on the screenshot above).
-Now Xiaomi has its own model.
-And Xiaomi brings almost every good product to the international market.
-Also the name of the product speaks for the fact that the tech giant doesn’t act half-heartedly here, but you can’t say one hundred percent yet.
+But why the Mi Reader has a better chance of becoming internationally relevant: Xiaomi also sells Amazon Kindles in China (as shown in the screenshot above).
+But now Xiaomi’s own model is available.
+And Xiaomi brings almost every good product to international sales.
+Also the name of the product speaks for the fact that the tech giant is not acting half-heartedly here, so we will probably have our fun here in this country, too.
+It remains to be seen whether the operation of the small device will only be possible in English, or in the course of time also in other languages.